alexjamesmacpherson/formic/README.md

 If *failures* or *errors* exceed 0, an error is present within the system and should be re-cloned from the repository before running.

-Some tests may be skipped, due to how the test suite runs - this can be ignored.
+**Note:** Some tests may be skipped, due to how the test suite runs - this can be ignored.